 Proportion Tip #4: Check your Lengths

-Go to the worksheet, and now its time to look at all of the lengths of your pattern, the front, back, legs, and sleeves.
+Now it's time to look at all of the lengths of your pattern, the front, back, legs, and sleeves.
 To really get your proportions right, you are going to have to try on some clothes to know what looks best.
 But I can give you some tips that are helpful.

 1. Make sure sleeve length and leg length are spot on.
 Your sleeves should end right in the middle between your wrist bone, and where your thumb begins.
 Any longer is going to force you to push up and roll up your sleeves, which effects the lines of the design and makes you look bigger than you are.
 I've seen a lot of designers have the consensus that if a pant length is the right length, then there will be no "breaks" or folds in the hang of the pant.
 Now I know this is personal, so do what's best for you, but avoid fabric pooling at the ankles in order to get a flattering look.

 2. Shirts tend to look best when untucked if they hit right between the natural waist and the hips.
-This doesn't always apply, obviously if its designed to be in a certain place there's always that nuance, but if you are making most shirts that's a good place for most people.
+This doesn't always apply, obviously if it's designed to be in a certain place there's always that nuance, but if you are making most shirts that's a good place for most people.

 Proportion Tip #5: Watch the fullness of your Sleeves